openxc/reference-vi/README.md

 ## Documentation

-The documentaiton is in the form of simple website, written in Markdown with the HTML generated with [Jekyll][jekyll].
+The documentation is in the form of simple website, written in Markdown with the HTML generated with [Jekyll][jekyll].

 [jekyll]: http://jekyllrb.com/

+### Organization

+* the `*.mkd` files are the source for the documentation website - they're very readable as plain text files, too, if you're just digging through the repository.
+* `static/` contains the static JavaScript, CSS and images for the site.
+* `_layouts/default.html` contains the main layout for the site.
+There's only 1 layout for now, although there could others in the future.
+* `electrical/` contains the electrical design files and documentation.
+* `mechanical/` contains the mechanical housing design files and documentation.
+* `assembly/` contains documentation to support final assembly at a fabrication house.

 ### Local development